SharifCoding/learning-angular/fetch-display/README.md

   }
 }
 ```
-This, as you see, is very similar to our users component.
-The only difference comes when we import `ActivatedRoute` and call it within the constructor.
-The purpose of this code allows us to grab the `id` router parameter that we defined in the app's routing file earlier.
-This will give us access to the user ID and then pass it to the getUser() method that we defined.
+This is very similar to the users component.
+The only difference, imported `ActivatedRoute` and called within the constructor.
+The purpose of this code is to grab the `id` router parameter defined in the app's routing file.
+Giving access to the user ID and then pass it to the `getUser()` method.
 Open up the [details.component.html](./src/app/details/details.component.html) and specify:
 ```html
 <h1>{{ user$.name }}</h1>
 <ul>